 "I wish him well, all but one game, every year," Fisher laughed.

-The Texas A&M football team visits Baton Rouge during the final week of the 2019 regular season.
-We’ll see if these two powerhouses can out-do the show they put on last season.
+The Texas A&M football team hosts the defending champs during the final week of the 2020 regular season.
+We'll see if these two powerhouses can out-do the show they put on back in 2018.